Endy3032/EndoRPC/README.md

 ## Installation

-Download the code using the green code button above
+Grab the latest release from the releases page!

+## Notes

+If you're reading this, I probably haven't updated my code yet since it's 3AM when I'm updating this file.

 ## Usage

-Open up an IDE of your choice and choose "Open Folder" then navigate to the EndyPresence folder then open.
+If you cloned the repo, open up an IDE of your choice and choose "Open Folder" then navigate to the EndyPresence folder then open.
 Then run the `main.py` file and login to Discord in the default browser.
 Customize the presence to your liking!
+If you downloaded the release, just open the .exe file

 Check out [PyPresence](https://github.com/qwertyquerty/pypresence) (the module used to make this possible)